JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

         p(t=-10)& =0 \ and \ p(t=10)=1.
     \end{aligned}
 ```
-We require these conditions to be fulfilled for any ramping function to use the functionality of this package.
-For more general ramping functions, see below.
+We recommend this to be fulfilled for any ramping function to use the functionality of this package.

 Now, we define a `RateConfig`, which contains all the information to apply the parameter ramping given by